What Are Data Transformation Services? A Practical Guide to AI-Ready Data Pipelines

 - AI-assisted pipeline generation: Models that understand data semantics and suggest transformations

-- Zero-copy everywhere: Query data in place without duplication
+- Zero-copy patterns: More use cases that query data in place without duplication

 Conclusion: From Data Movement to Data Intelligence